Beauty is Spirit’s reflection in the swirling waters of the universe.

 • A divine source.

-• The vibrant life force flowing through all things.
+• The vibrant life force flows through all things.

 • The inherent intelligence within the universe.

-Whatever our understanding, beauty seems to offer a tangible hint of its nature.
+Whatever our understanding, beauty offers a tangible hint of its nature.
 When something strikes us as beautiful, perhaps we’re recognizing a resonance, an echo of the fundamental nature of reality, the source from which all things arise.
-It’s like an inner tuning fork vibrating in harmony with the frequency of the universe’s underlying song.
+It’s like an inner tuning fork vibrating in harmony with the universe’s underlying frequency.
 It feels less about subjective taste and more about an objective quality that speaks to our spirit.

 A Sacred Encounter: